 “But blessed are your eyes, for they see and your ears, for they hear.
 For verily I say unto you, that many prophets and righteous men have desired to see those things which ye see, and have not seen them; and to hear those things which ye hear, and have not heard them.”Matthew 13: “16 – 17

-For example, Martin Luther had to bring back the fundamental teaching that we are saved by faith.
-For many centuries, the leaders of the Church taught that salvation was through men, money and works.
+Luther had to bring back the fundamental teaching that we are saved by faith.
+For many centuries, the leader of the Church taught that salvation was through men, money and works.
 But Luther brought the lost truth back to the true believers.
-Saved, not by works but by faith!

 Words or expressions not found in the Bible, yet they are true (scriptural).

 Atheism is the faith system of belief that there is no God.
 “The fool has said in his heart, ‘There is no God’” (Psalm 14:1).